redhat-appstudio/o11y/CONTRIBUTING.md

   - some-rules.yaml
   - more-rules.yaml
 ```

+This repository contains Go unit tests.
+Test files are located in the `o11y/exporters`
+directory with `_test.go` file names.

+To run all the Go unit tests in the repository, execute the following command from
+the project's root directory `go test ./...` a similar output is expected:

+`ok      github.com/redhat-appstudio/o11y.git/exporters/dummy_service_exporter   0.002s`

+In order to run tests in a specific directory/path, you need to specify the package path,
+as shown below:

+`go test ./<directory/path>`

 ## Pull Requests
 This section covers a few aspects to have in mind while working on or reviewing Pull